Jacob Hoefnagel: Life

 Jacob Hoefnagel was the oldest son of Susanna van Onsem and Joris Hoefnagel (1542–1600) and was baptized in Antwerp on 25 December 1573.
 His father was a member of a rich family of merchants in Antwerp who had left his home country after the 1576 Sack of Antwerp, in which much of the family fortune was lost to plunder.
 His father had been working in the family business but had also learned to paint and draw.
 During his exile his father was employed as a court painter successively by the dukes of Bavaria and Emperor Rudolf II in Prague.
 Unlike his father who was not trained professionally as an artist but had started out as a merchant in the family business in diamonds and luxury goods, Jacob was given the opportunity to study art under a master in Antwerp.
 He was registered as a pupil of Abraham Liesaert in the Antwerp Guild of Saint Luke in 1582.
 He then started a peripatetic life.

 He travelled via Munich to Frankfurt am Main where he joined his father at the latest in 1592.
 His father had by then remarried after the death of Jacob's mother.
 It was during this time that Jacob published a series of etchings copied from drawings by his father.
 It is likely he left Frankfurt in 1594 following the persecution of the Calvinists in that city.
+He must have visited war-torn Hungary in 1595, as he made two drawings of the city of Esztergom, which Karl von Mansfeld recaptured from the Ottomans that year.
 He was in Regensburg in 1594 and from 1600 in Prague.
 He was appointed the court painter to Rudolf II in Prague on 7 November 1602, a position he held until 1613.
 From 1602 he also spent time in Vienna where he married in 1605 Anna Muys, the daughter of the Dutch court architect Anthoni Muys (Anton de Mois).
 This was already his third marriage.
 Throughout his life Jacob Hoefnagel would marry five times.
 He was in Rome in 1605.
 He is recorded in Prague in 1609 and again in Rome in 1610.